Shopify/checkout-sheet-kit-android/README.md

 ### Preloading

-Initializing a checkout session requires communicating with Shopify servers and, depending on the network weather and the quality of the buyer's connection, can result in undesirable waiting time for the buyer.
-To help optimize and deliver the best experience, the SDK provides a preloading hint that allows app developers to signal and initialize the checkout session in the background and ahead of time.
+Initializing a checkout session requires communicating with Shopify servers, thus depending on the network quality and bandwidth available to the buyer can result in undesirable waiting time for the buyer.
+To help optimize and deliver the best experience, the SDK provides a `preloading` "hint" that allows developers to signal that the checkout session should be initialized in the background, ahead of time.

 Preloading is an advanced feature that can be disabled via a runtime flag: